Permify/targe/README.md

 ## Communication Channels

-If you like Kivo, please consider giving us a :star:
+If you like Targe, please consider giving us a :star:

 <p align="left">
 <a href="https://discord.gg/n6KfzYxhPp">